wuxc/pywin32doc/md/win32gui.md

   - [IsWindowVisible](win32gui.md#win32guiiswindowvisible)

-    Indicates if the window has the WS_VISIBLE style.&nbsp;
+    Indicates if the window has the WS\_VISIBLE style\.&nbsp;

   - [IsWindowEnabled](win32gui.md#win32guiiswindowenabled)

-    Indicates if the window is enabled.&nbsp;
+    Indicates if the window is enabled\.&nbsp;

   - [SetFocus](win32gui.md#win32guisetfocus)

-    Sets focus to the specified window.&nbsp;
+    Sets focus to the specified window\.&nbsp;

   - [GetFocus](win32gui.md#win32guigetfocus)

-    Returns the HWND of the window with focus.&nbsp;
+    Returns the HWND of the window with focus\.&nbsp;

   - [UpdateWindow](win32gui.md#win32guiupdatewindow)